mozilla/ecosystem-platform/docs/reference/tests-in-circleci.md

 Custom task for fxa-shared package.
 It runs lint and test directly on the CircleCI host node - rather than building a Docker container for running tests.

-### js-client

-Custom task for js-client package.
-It runs `.circleci/test-js-client.sh` to install, build, lint, and test directly on the CircleCI host node - rather than building a Docker container for running tests.
-It also installs a `default-jre` dependency required to build [`sjcl`](http://bitwiseshiftleft.github.io/sjcl/).

-### fxa-email-event-proxy

-Custom task for fxa-email-event-proxy package.
-It runs lint and test directly on the CircleCI host node - rather than building a Docker container for running tests.

-### fxa-email-event-proxy-tag

-Custom task for fxa-email-event-proxy package run when a commit is tagged.
-It directly runs on the CircleCI host node to build, leaving a copy of the build in CircleCI build artifacts as `fxa-email-event-proxy.$CIRCLE_TAG.zip` - where `$CIRCLE_TAG` is the name of the tag used.

-### fxa-email-service

-Custom task for fxa-email-service package.
-Since this package is Rust based, it performs a build via `cargo` directly on the CircleCI host.
-A Docker container is built around the product of the `cargo` build using `.circleci/tag.sh fxa-email-service` - the binary built on the host is copied into the container by `packages/fxa-email-service/Dockerfile-tag`.

-### fxa-email-service-tag

-Custom task for fxa-email-service package.
-Since this package is Rust based, it performs a release build via `cargo` directly on the CircleCI host.
-A Docker container is built around the product of the `cargo` build using `.circleci/tag.sh fxa-email-service` - the binary built on the host is copied into the container by `packages/fxa-email-service/Dockerfile-tag`.

 ### docs

 Custom task for building and publishing documentation.
 Runs `_scripts/gh-pages.sh` - but only on main branch in the main project repo.